 2. The Plumed Basilisk Got Part Of Its Name From A Legendary Reptilian Creature

-The plumed basilisk’s Genus Basiliscus was taken from a legendary reptilian creature of European mythology which could turn a man to stone by its gaze: the Basilisk.
+The plumed basilisk’s Genus Basiliscus was taken from a legendary reptilian creature of European mythology that could turn a man to stone by its gaze: the Basilisk.
 Furthermore, their name was also derived from the Greek word “basiliskos,” meaning “little king,” in reference to the animal’s crownlike head adornment

 Their species name plumifrons is made up of two Latin words, “pluma” which means feather, and “frons” which means forepart.
 This is in reference to the small feather-like crest in front of the larger main crest.